Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: : Defense Evaluation

 \subsection{Evaluation setup}

 We incrementally evaluate different components of \sysname{}, followed by an end-to-end evaluation.
+To implement our toxicity classifiers using the \ideaTwo approach, we select the best LLaMA-2-Chat 13B (91.16\% F1-score) for \catone and 7B (89.43\% F1-score) for \cattwo categories, respectively.
 Recall that our defense goal is to reduce RTR to a level comparable to or lower than RTR in the no-attack setting, \ie without any toxicity injection, with minimal degradation in model utility.
 We highlight the values in our tables in \textbf{bold} when this objective is achieved for a setting.